shreyash4161/Full-Stack-Devlopment/Assignment-3-Ecommerce/README.md

-# 🍪 Crunch Cookies – E-Commerce Website
+# 🍪 Assignment 3: Crunch Cookies E-Commerce Website

-A modern and responsive **E-Commerce website for cookies** built using **HTML, CSS, and JavaScript**.
-This project showcases a complete front-end shopping experience including product listing and cart functionality.
+This assignment demonstrates the development of a simple **E-Commerce website** using **HTML, CSS, and JavaScript**, focusing on product display and basic cart functionality.

 ---

 ## 🎯 Objective

-* Build a simple E-Commerce website
+* Create a simple E-Commerce website
 * Display products with images and details
 * Implement basic cart functionality
-* Design a clean and attractive UI
+* Design a clean and user-friendly UI

 ---